AnaMelisaGo/kids-first-healthy-cooking/README.md

 </p>
 <br/>

-When I talked to my mentor, he advised me it’s better to come up with an original idea, but the history project is a good one too.
-My mind was enlightened, so I changed the idea to a __Health guide for kids__ webpage.
+When I talked to my mentor, he advised me it’s better to come up with an original idea, but he said the history project is a good one too.
+I love challenging myself.
+My mind was enlightened with lots of ideas, so I changed to a __Health guide for kids__ webpage.
 But then, these two ideas are very difficult ones because it has a lot of content, it could take a lot of searching, that can consume all the time I have, which I could spend it in coding instead.
 I even designed a logo for it but I didn't use it.

 <p align="center">
 <img src="assets/images/first-logo.png" alt="My first logo for the project" height="300">